jasonzissman/jasonzissman.github.io/_posts/2019-05-25-taking-on-accessibility.markdown

 published: true
 ---

+_This is the first part in a series of blog entries on making web applications accessible._

-A growing number of companies are adopting accessibility initiatives for their user-facing applications.
+A growing number of companies are adopting accessibility standards as part of their user-facing applications.
 The catalyst is often a customer request or changing legal requirements.
 As more businesses implement a digital interface for their products or services, appropriate considerations must be made for users with impairments to consume that digital interface.

 ## The goal